Skip to main content

 }

-Claude Code CLI
+Claude Code

 claude mcp add shippo-mcp -- npx -y @shippo/shippo-mcp start --api-key-header "ShippoToken YOUR_SHIPPO_API_KEY" --shippo-api-version 2018-02-08

-Command Line
+Command line

-Run the MCP server directly (useful for debugging or manual connections):
+Run the server directly (useful for debugging):

 npx -y @shippo/shippo-mcp start --api-key-header "ShippoToken YOUR_SHIPPO_API_KEY" --shippo-api-version 2018-02-08

-Usage Examples
+Usage examples

-Create a Shipping Label
+Create a shipping label

 Create a shipping label from: